A Forgotten Town

 Our brains addled from too much driving, Laura and I reluctantly decided to stay in the least seedy hotel in Grants, NM, which is about 10 miles south of the former mining town of Anaconda.

-A group of down and out but friendly folks sat on plastic chairs outside of the room next to ours, talking and laughing with big toothless grins.
+A group of down-and-out but friendly folks sat on plastic chairs outside of the room next to ours, talking and laughing with big toothless grins.
 They were smoking what smelled like weed and drinking whiskey out of plastic cups.
-I guess our room wasn't so bad, but you could tell from the 70s paintings and the floor to ceiling Mamie Eisenhower pink porcelain in the bathroom that most tourists had avoided this hotel for decades.
+I guess our room wasn't so bad, but you could tell from the '70s paintings and the floor-to-ceiling Mamie Eisenhower pink porcelain in the bathroom that most tourists had avoided this hotel for decades.

 The beds allowed us a good night's sleep and in the morning, we headed to Anaconda.
 I tentatively led the way in my SUV; Laura followed in her little green Honda.

 We drove north on the interstate; there has never been an exit for Anaconda, so we exited at a big truck stop a few miles north of Grants, then drove up the frontage road for a few miles.
-Laura is remembering those long lost years, so takes the lead; good thing, because there are no road signs pointing the way to Anaconda.
+Laura is remembering those long-lost years, so takes the lead; good thing, because there are no road signs pointing the way to Anaconda.
 She remembers having to go under the railroad tracks, so we head in that direction.
 When we arrived at the bridge, we couldn't go any farther; the rain had formed a lake under the tracks.
 Laura said she thought we could walk the rest of the way, so we parked in the shadow of the bridge and headed out on foot.

 It was a nice day, not too hot.
 Clouds ambled along the sky, contemplating whether they wanted to rain again.
 We skirted the lake under the bridge and headed up a small hill towards what used to be Anaconda.

 The road was paved but obviously didn't see much traffic.
-At first, the landscape on either side of us looked like normal, empty meadow.
+At first, the landscape on either side of us looked like a normal, empty meadow.

 I looked around at the sagebrush, thinking we might be in the wrong place.
 "Where is it?"